Before You Move Off Campus ...

 - Talk with friends and peers who live off campus and see how they like the area, their landlord, and if they have any tips for finding a good place to live.

-- You and your roommate(s) should decide the price, approximate location and amenities of the apartment before you even start looking.
+- You and your roommate(s) should discuss the price, approximate location and amenities of an apartment before you even start looking.
 If air conditioning or pets are a must, ask about this before you make an appointment to view the apartment.

 - Consider transportation challenges.
-Keep in mind, if relying on the shuttle, disruptions in service will occur throughout the year due to maintenance and weather.
+Keep in mind that if you rely on the Bard shuttle, disruptions in service will occur throughout the year due to maintenance and weather.
+Students are encouraged to have a back-up plan for getting to campus in the event that the shuttle is not running.

 - Know your rights.
-Take a look at the New York State Tenants' Rights Guide (PDF).
+Make sure you are familiar with the New York State Tenants' Rights Guide (PDF).

 - Carefully review your lease and ask questions before you sign.
 It is often best to have someone with legal experience review the lease prior to committing to it.
 Once a lease is signed it is a legal, binding document.

 The College does not recommend specific landlords nor do we host a blog or landlord rating system.
-However, students have started an off-campus student coalition, which runs a student blog.
+We encourage students to reach out to their peers for more information about prospective landlords, specific properties, and/or realtors.
 Additionally, students can utilize the online service ApartmentReviews.net or the Bard classifieds.